umasubra/ExcelJsDocumentation/resources/chart.md

 ### setData(sourceData: string, seriesBy: string)

-Sets the sourceData and seriesBy of a Chart.
+Sets the source data range for the chart.

 #### Syntax